AMANMUHAL/AMANMUHAL/README.md

 ### Hi there 👋 I'm Aman Muhal,
 A passionate and dedicated Full Stack Developer with expertise in developing web applications.
-I love working with the MERN stack (MongoDB, Express.js, React.js, and Node.js) to build robust and user-friendly software solutions.
+I'm a beginner who loves working with the MERN stack (MongoDB, Express.js, React.js, and Node.js) to build robust and user-friendly software solutions.

 🔭 I’m currently working on enhancing my skills in React.js and exploring serverless architectures.